with Debbie Littrell Ventura

 Over time, the body begins to reflect and adapt to the changes in our energetic structure in an effort to continue carrying out our wishes.
 In my own experience, these adaptations - pain, changes in stamina or mobility, tolerance to the environment, mood swings and distress - are messages from within that something has changed and needs our conscious attention.

 Though the way forward may not always be clear, we have the option to choose how to respond to these messages.
 Resistance takes many forms and keeps us stuck in the patterns that created the physical manifestation in the first place.
 Acceptance and a curious, loving perspective toward our situation can shift us out of the worn tracks of suffering and calls to us new helpers and solutions.
 This is where healing begins.

 I worked as a professional in the legal technology field for more than twenty five years.
 My great love and passion, however, is the study of bioenergetic and informational healthcare.
 I knew when I first discovered Peter Fraser’s mapping of the body-field it was revolutionary and held the potential to change the way we understand energy and information in relation to well-being.
 I also intuitively knew that if anything could help my loved ones suffering from debilitating illnesses and their treatments, it was the NES Health system.

 Following a prolonged health challenge and full recovery (my story below), I received a degree in classical Homeopathy from the Texas Institute for Homeopathy in San Antonio, Texas, and subsequently gained certification as a NES Health practitioner.
 I see clients in my office in San Antonio, and work remotely with folks in all regions of the country and beyond.
-I also research, train and lecture on a range of topics relating to bioenergetic health care.
+I also research, train and lecture on a range of topics relating to bioenergetic wellness.

 I'm currently taking bookings for in-office and remote sessions.